 The only way to handle this is to learn how to tune out unnecessary distractions.

-You must be exceedingly intentional when it comes to the things that matter most.
+You must be exceedingly intentional regarding the things that matter most.

 For salespeople, that means lead conversion.

-Lead conversion is always be the number one priority.
+Lead conversion is always the number one priority.

 Throughout the day, your brain needs to rest from time to time.
 Your brain is not built to go nonstop all day long without refreshing.